The Happy Pod: Hugs from Texas

 This is the Happy Pod from the BBC World Service.

-Honestly there was there was one or two occasions today where I just had goosebumps.
+Honestly, there was one or two occasions today where I just had goosebumps.
+It's the beauty and the uniqueness of

-I mean look we're an hour after kickoff now
+both clubs.
+I mean, look, we're an hour after kickoff now

 and they're still going.